 Mental Health Awareness Guides: recruiting the pioneers

-The task of raising mental health awareness across the Diocese could not be undertaken only by Opening Minds as it is needed to be based within the local church.
 The suggestion of a mental health awareness guide (MHAG) linked to each parish was supported by the senior clergy of the Diocese.
 The project has attracted national interest and the support of the Royal College of Psychiatrists.

 The MHAG is not expected to address the spiritual or psychological needs of individuals and their carers themselves but may help to signpost them to other sources of help.